Beach-goers will enjoy two beaches at Coronation Park Beaches and Bronte Beach Park, all conveniently located with additional amenities close by.

 Located: 1426 Lakeshore Road West, between Third and Fourth Line.

-Bronte Beach Park features a large playground and is central to the shops and restaurants of beautiful Bronte Village.
+Bronte Beach Park is central to the shops and restaurants of beautiful Bronte Village.

 Located: 35 West River Street, west of Bronte Road.

-Bronte Creek Provincial Park also has a beach area by its lake-like pool and is a great place for a picnic.
+Bronte Creek Provincial Park features a large playground, play-barn and farm animals, has a beach area by its lake-like pool and is a great place for a picnic.

 Water quality at all three beaches is tested regularly throughout the summer by Halton Region, with results posted here.

 In addition to being the most environmentally-friendly way of getting around, biking is also a great way to see Oakville.
 The Town’s network of cycling routes consists of on-road bike lanes, paved-shoulder bikeways, signed bike routes and multi-purpose trails, which can be found in the map in this Guide.